Skip to main content

 " Tumhara car, tum driving jaha rokna hai roko.
 Bas thokna maat kahi bhi!"
 He shrugged.

 " Music!"
-She joined her I pod to the car stereo.
+She connected her iPod to the car stereo.

 ....Jisse zindagi dhoond rahi hai, kya yeh woh makaam mera hai, yaha chain se bass ruk jau, kyun dil yeh mujhe kehta hai, jasbaat naye se hui hai, jaane kya asaar yeh hua hai, ek aas mili phir mujhko jo qubool kisine kiya hai....

-Pratap stared right at his wife, singing and driving, her hair and scarf flowing in the wind, her newlywed sigh the red and white bangles made a piece of kinking music to his ears.
+Pratap stared right at his wife, singing and driving, her hair and scarf flowing in the wind, her newlywed sigh, the red and white bangles made a piece of tinkling music to his ears.
 She noticed his stare but decided to concentrate on the song and driving instead until his hand travelled to touch her, making her heart skip a beat as he smiled.

 " Ab accident hoga toh don't blame me!"
 She said with such a serious face that it made him laugh.
 They headed past the toll gates with the sign " Welcome To Udaipur."